fiveisprime/fiveisprime.github.io/_posts/2015-02-18-growing-up-in-open-source.md

 One of the best parts of the Node and JavaScript ecosystem is the openness.
-The ability and encouragement to contribute to what we are all using is the primary reason for the growth of Node and its adoption.
+The ability and encouragement to contribute to what we are all using is the primary reason for the growth and adoption of Node.
 This message sums up how this relates to open source

 <blockquote class="twitter-tweet" lang="en"><p><a href="https://twitter.com/brianleroux">@brianleroux</a> <a href="https://twitter.com/dscape">@dscape</a> <a href="https://twitter.com/fiveisprime">@fiveisprime</a> <a href="https://twitter.com/olizilla">@olizilla</a> <a href="https://twitter.com/ceejbot">@ceejbot</a> new developers who are too tied to a code style don&#39;t contribute to other projects well</p>&mdash; Mikeal Rogers (@mikeal) <a href="https://twitter.com/mikeal/status/568095459547299840">February 18, 2015</a></blockquote> <script async src="//platform.twitter.com/widgets.js" charset="utf-8"></script>